 When the AQHA unveiled its Junior Master Horseman curriculum in 2006, the first generation iPhone had not yet been released.
 The hard-copy, non-breed-specific books and activities start with basic horse knowledge and build on a child’s equine education with each level.

 They were created to reinforce the information set forth in the American Youth Horse Council’s Horse Industry Handbook.
-Branson was quick to explain these kinds of programs are not disappearing,
+Branson was quick to explain these kinds of programs are not disappearing, they’re simply adapting.

 Take Me Riding! will utilize content from the Junior Master Horseman curriculum, as well as offer fun and interactive games and activities for kids with varying levels of horse experience.